fabwu/flarum-ext-sso/README.md

-# flarum-ext-sso
-Single Sign On for Flarum
+# Flarum Single Sign On